-Each of these areas now allow outdoor visitations.
-For specific information regarding outdoor visitations, please contact the care area directly.
+State and local protocols for visitations change often.
+For specific information regarding visitations, please contact the care area directly.

-We have a clinical task force meeting at a minimum of once a week to openly communicate and share best practices and protocols.
+Mennonite Village has a clinical task force meeting at a minimum of once a week to openly communicate and share best practices and protocols.
 Regular updates are provided to staff and residents through:

 All activities within Mennonite Village Independent Living have been suspended.